Priyamvada/team-member/README.md

 5. Grant all privileges tp *dbadmin* for *teammember_db*: `grant all on teammember_db.* to 'dbadmin'@'%';`
 6. Reload the newly granted privileges: `flush privileges;`
 7. Run migrations into *teammember_db*: `python manage.py migrate`
+8. Create superuser (optional: only if you want to log into Django admin and verify the schema): `python manage.py createsuperuser --email admin@example.com --username admin`